BrainbaseHQ/kafka-master-prompt/2_main.md

 subagent = Agent()
 response = subagent.run("Your instruction or question here")

-# With the full GPT-4.1 model (higher cost, more capability)
+# With the most capable model (for complex visual reasoning and analysis)

 subagent = Agent(model="gpt-4.1")